Osage Nation: Pre-colonization

 The Osage are descendants of cultures of Indigenous peoples who had been in North America for thousands of years.
-Studies of their traditions and language show that they were part of a group of Dhegihan-Siouan speaking people who lived in the Ohio River valley area, extending into present-day Kentucky.
-According to their own stories, common to other Dhegihan-Siouan tribes, such as the Ponca, Omaha, Kaw and Quapaw, they migrated west as a result of war with the Iroquois and/or to reach more game.
+Studies of their traditions and language show that they were part of a group of Dhegihan Siouan–speaking people who lived in the Ohio River valley area, extending into present-day Kentucky.
+According to their own stories, common to other Dhegihan-Siouan tribes, such as the Ponca, Omaha, Kaw and Quapaw, they migrated west as a result of war with the Haudenosaunee and/or to reach more game.

-Scholars are divided as to whether they think the Osage and other groups left before the Beaver Wars of the Iroquois.
+Scholars are divided as to whether they think the Osage and other groups left before the Beaver Wars of the Haudenosaunee.
 Some believe that the Osage started migrating west as early as 1200 CE and are descendants of the Mississippian culture in the Ohio and Mississippi valleys.
-They attribute their style of government to effects of the long years of war with invading Iroquois.
-After resettling west of the Mississippi River, the Osage were sometimes allied with the Illiniwek and sometimes competed with them, as that tribe was also driven west of Illinois by warfare with the powerful Iroquois.
+They attribute their style of government to effects of the long years of war with invading Haudenosaunee.
+After resettling west of the Mississippi River, the Osage were sometimes allied with the Illiniwek and sometimes competed with them, as that tribe was also driven west of Illinois by warfare with the powerful Haudenosaunee.

 Eventually the Osage and other Dhegihan-Siouan peoples reached their historic lands, likely developing and splitting into the above tribes in the course of the migration to the Great Plains.
 By the 17th century, many of the Osage had settled near the Osage River in the western part of present-day Missouri.
 They were recorded in 1690 as having adopted the horse, a valuable resource often acquired through raids on other tribes.
 The desire to acquire more horses contributed to their trading with the French.
 They attacked and defeated indigenous Caddo tribes to establish dominance in the Plains region by 1750, with control "over half or more of Missouri, Arkansas, Oklahoma, and Kansas," which they maintained for nearly 150 years.
 Together with the Kiowa, Comanche, and Apache, they dominated western Oklahoma.

 The Osage held high rank among the old hunting tribes of the Great Plains.
 From their traditional homes in the woodlands of present-day Missouri and Arkansas, the Osage would make semi-annual buffalo hunting forays into the Great Plains to the west.
 They also hunted deer, rabbit, and other wild game in the central and eastern parts of their domain.
 Near their villages, the women cultivated varieties of corn, squash, and other vegetables which they processed for food.
 They also harvested and processed nuts and wild berries.
 In their years of transition, the Osage had cultural practices that had elements of the cultures of both Woodland Native Americans and the Great Plains peoples.
 The villages of the Osage were important hubs in the Great Plains trading network served by Kaw people as intermediaries.